College Factual by our College Data Analytics Team

 It's not easy to decide which college to attend when you have so many options available.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our Top New York Colleges ranking is part of that endeavor.

-Our analysis looked at 143 schools in New York to determine which ones were the best in terms of overall quality.
+We analyzed 136 colleges and universities across New York to determine which were the best in terms of overall quality.
 Our ranking is based on over 20 objective factors, including post graduate earnings, freshman retention, and graduation rate.
 We steer clear of subjective measures since they don't give a clear picture when determining how one school compares to another.

 Get more details on our ranking methodology.